krajasekhar015/docker/dockerfiles/docker-instructions.md

 RUN dnf install nginx -y
 ```

-**CMD** : Specifies the default command to run when a container is started from the image
+**3. CMD** : Specifies the default command to run when a container is started from the image

 * `CMD` instruction sets the command to be executed when running a container from an image
 * It runs at the time of container creation